Customer Story

 Being the first in-house legal professional in a company is a double-edged sword: it can be exciting because there's a lot to do and build, and you have a lot of control over how processes can be set up.
 But it's also stressful because, well, there's a lot to do and build.

 Having a clear understanding of what the management team wants the first legal person in their organization to do is key.
 If, like half of business leaders interviewed for an EY Law and Harvard Law report believe, the organization has lost business opportunities because of inefficient contracting, then having a close look at contract management processes and workflows should be prioritized.
-If the direction of the business is leading towards establishing stronger partnerships with customers, then offering support in risk management, contract drafting, and contract negotiation will be top of the list.

 When it comes to implementing a contract lifecycle management tool, specifically, Wolfgang argues that establishing it as a legal tool to begin with is the way to go.
 In their own organization, when adopting Precisely, this is how they went about it: "First, we used it to get the whole signature process under control.
 When that was achieved, we finally rolled it out in self-service to our first department, which was HR.
 And again, for the whole thing to function, it took some time, but that's working really well now, and it takes a lot of hassle out of everybody's mind."